bibanon/android-development-codex/E970-Miscellaneous-Mods.md

         #key 172   HOME	 		VIRTUAL
         #key 139   MENU			VIRTUAL

+5. To disable the capacitive button lights, go to `settings>display>front key light` and disable it.
-5. Reverse these steps if you ever want to change back.
+6. Reverse these steps if you ever want to change back.
 These changes will be lost upon update or flashing a new custom ROM, but just do this process again.

 ### Symlink Internal OBB Folder to Gamedata on External SDCard